bpshparis/ma/README.md

 ### Setup Environment

+**!!!
+WARNING !!!**

+Before being able to work with IBM Cloud you should be aware of **2** things:
+  1. the name of your **organization**, which is the same among all Regions (Germany, Sydney, United Kingdom and US South).
+  2. the name of one **space** - which is assigned to one Region only - in one Region (Germany, Sydney, United Kingdom or US South) in your organization.

+> At least one organization has been created automatically, but no space is created for you.
+If not sure about organization name and if a space is available then log in [IBM Cloud console](https://console.bluemix.net/account/manage-orgs), click 'Cloud Foundry Orgs' then view details, check that 'Cloud Foundry Spaces in Region' is not empty and if so then Add a Cloud Foundry Space.

+Now you should know both your organization and your space in one Region and your are ready to setup your environment in IBM Cloud.

 **3** choices here:
   1. [GUI environment setup](#gui-environment-setup)
   2. [Windows automatic environment setup](#windows-automatic-environment-setup) - If testing with Windows and don't feel confortable with command line.